shrub719/edu-ecc/utils/docs/crypto.md

 ```
 Crypto extends classes in EC to implement several cryptography schemes, such as ECDH and hybrid assymetric key encryption.

+> **Note:** this module is **NOT** cryptographically secure or fit for use in production.
+It is purely for educational purposes and does not guarantee strong elliptic curves or random number generation.

 ## Curve extensions